Nurse killed while trying to save her patient in house fire - The Vicksburg Post

 Just before 6 p.m.
 Monday, the Delhi Fire Department responded to a call for a house fire on the 100 block of Macon Drive with people reportedly trapped inside.

 When firefighters arrived, they discovered two women in a bedroom.
-One woman, a 71-year-old quadriplegic, was revived and flown to a burn unit in Mississippi, while the other woman, Gwendolyn Theus, 54, died at the scene.
+One woman, a 71-year-old paraplegic, was revived and flown to a burn unit in Mississippi, while the other woman, Gwendolyn Theus, 54, died at the scene.

 Theus was a home nurse for the disabled homeowner.